Anne V Massey

 Ripple simple pendant

 The clean, classic lines and bold organic design of this elegant pendant make it suitable for wear on any occasion.
 It’s unfussy enough to team with jeans and chic enough to wear with something more dressy.
-It would make a lovely gift for Valentine's Day or a birthday.
+It would make a lovely gift for Mother's Day or a birthday.

 - Made from recycled silver.